14/04/2025 186comments | Jump to last

 35 Posted 15/04/2025 at 10:23:17

-I'm looking forward to making the long trip from Aussie, with my wife (a Geordie unfortunately) and my youngest son, as me a 100% Blue, to take in a game in October/September 2025 at BMD, subject to International Breaks.
-Would be great to catch up before whatever game it is.
+I'm looking forward to making the long trip from Australia, with my wife (a Geordie unfortunately) and my youngest son, as me a 100% Blue, to take in a game in September or October 2025 at the new stadium, subject to International Breaks.
+It would be great to catch up before whatever game it is.

 Dave Abrahams